What is a Non-Reactive Pan and Cookware?

 A nonreactive pan is a form of cookware made from a type of metal that does not react with the food you are cooking.
 An example would be food with acidic ingredients like tomato sauce or lemon juice.
 With non-reactive pans like stainless steel, your food will not discolor or alter the pan’s appearance, and the pan will not break down.
 Nor will it change the taste of your food giving it a metallic taste.

-Non-reactive pans are ideal, and most health care professionals will agree, that they are the better options.
+Non-reactive pans are ideal, and most healthcare professionals will agree, that they are the better options.
 Luckily, there are many different types of non-reactive pans available today.
 In this article, we will discuss some of the best options out there.

 What is a Non-Reactive Pan and Cookware?